 Cultural resources are tangible remains of past human activity.
-They are important to our nation because they tell the story of our past and can provide solutions to modern problems.
-Much of their meanings are tied to their specific locations.
-They are non-renewable and irreplaceable if removed or damaged.
+They are important to our communities because they tell the stories of our past and can provide solutions to modern problems.

 The Governor’s Executive Order 21-02 requires most RCO-funded projects to be reviewed for their potential harm to cultural resources.